Los Angeles Chinese massacre of 1871: Aftermath

 The event was well-reported on the East Coast, and newspapers there described Los Angeles as a "blood stained Eden" after the riots.
 A growing movement of anti-Chinese discrimination in California climaxed in the passage of the Chinese Exclusion Act of 1882.

 Calle de los Negros was renamed as part of Los Angeles Street in 1877 and obliterated in its previous form in 1888 as Los Angeles Street was widened and extended to the Plaza.
 The Coronel Adobe where the Chinese massacre occurred was torn down in the late 1880s.
 As of 2021, the former site of the Coronel Adobe is approximately in the middle of North Los Angeles street, immediately east of the Garnier Building located at 419 North Los Angeles Street.

 In popular culture

 L. P. Leung wrote about a main character involved with the 1871 massacre in The Jade Pendant (2013).
 This has been adapted as a Chinese-produced film of the same name, which was released in 2017 in North America.

+The novel Daughters of the Sun and Moon by Lisa See, published in 2026, includes a reimagining of the events of the Night of Horrors.